Syrmia: Geography

-The majority of Syrmia is located in the Srem district of the Autonomous Province of Vojvodina in Serbia.
-A smaller area around Novi Sad is part of the South Bačka district, and another smaller area around Novi Beograd, Zemun, and Surčin belongs to the City of Belgrade.
+The majority of Syrmia is located in the Srem District in Serbia.
+A smaller area around Novi Sad is part of the South Bačka District, and another smaller area around Novi Beograd, Zemun, and Surčin belongs to the City of Belgrade.
 The remaining part of Syrmia is part of the Vukovar-Syrmia County in Croatia.

+Syrmia's only mountain is Fruška Gora with its highest peak, Crveni Čot, at 539 m.

 Borders

-The present international border of the region of Syrmia was drawn in 1945 by the Đilas commission.
-It divided the Yugoslav constituent republic of Croatia and the Autonomous Province of Vojvodina, itself part of Serbia, within Yugoslavia.

-Milovan Đilas, a Montenegrin and then a confidant of Josip Broz Tito, drew the border according to demographic criteria, which explains why the town of Ilok on the Danube, with a Croat majority, lies east of Šid in Serbia, with a Serb majority.
+The present Serbia-Croatian border in Syrmia was drawn in 1945 by the so-called Đilas Commission.
+It draw the administrative border line between the Yugoslav constituent republics of Croatia and Serbia.
+Milovan Đilas, a Montenegrin and then a confidant of Josip Broz Tito, drew the border according to demographic criteria, which explains why the town of Ilok on the Danube, with an ethnic Croat majority, lies east of Šid in Serbia, with an ethnic Serb majority.
 The border drawn in 1945 was very similar to the 1931-1939 border between the Danube Banovina and the Sava Banovina within the Kingdom of Yugoslavia.